 “Hmm.
 This looks good.
 And I am hungry.
 And nobody’s here, and I did help cook everything.
 I don’t suppose anybody would mind if I just took a bite of this big patty here.”
 And so she did, lifting up the large burger and taking a sizable nibble.

 She scrunched up her nose.
 “A little underdone.
-You know what, I’ll just try this medium burger to even things out a bit.”
+You know what, I’ll just try this medium burger to see if it’s any better.”
 She lifted up the medium burger and took an even bigger bite.
 “Not bad.
 But you know what, this little guy here seems more my speed – so cute and tiny, no one will notice if I just polish it off.”
 And so she did, smacking her lips and licking her fingers all the while.
 “Mmm.
 Delicious.
 Just right.”

 At that moment, Momma Bear, Poppa Bear, and Baby Bear trundled into the room, back from their forage in the berry bushes.
 “Hey!” shouted Momma Bear.
 “Who are you?”